LaurenzV/simplecv/README.md

 # SimpleCV
-SimpleCV is simple and elegant CV template written in [Typst](https://typst.app/) aimed at (but not limited to!) people with an engineering background.
+SimpleCV is a simple and elegant CV template written in [Typst](https://typst.app/) aimed at (but not limited to!) people with an engineering background.
 The template was inspired by two Latex CV templates ([[1]](https://www.overleaf.com/latex/templates/autocv/scfvqfpxncwb), [[2]](https://www.overleaf.com/latex/templates/faangpath-simple-template/npsfpdqnxmbc)).